Profile information Member settings

 Can a disqualified director act as a director?

-If a disqualified director has a 'reasonable need' to act as a company director during the period of their disqualification, they can apply to the court.
-If they are granted an exception, this may come with various restrictions.
+If a disqualified director has a reasonable need to act as a company director during the period of their disqualification, they can apply to the court for permission.
+The director will have to satisfy the court that the public will be adequately protected if the court grants the requested permission.
+As a result, the court may require safeguards and impose various restrictions.

 Ask a lawyer